Matt Clarke looks at the fruits of Fluval's development programme to create their new range of filters with this exclusive world first review.

 We spoke to one retailer highly experienced in aquarium equipment who admitted to knowing little about conductivity.
 Indeed, he said that in 20 years of trading he’d never been asked for either a meter or received a question on the subject.
 If the importance of the conductivity meter goes over the head of an experienced retailer, is the average person going to get it?

 At the time of writing — before the Fluval G has officially gone on sale — there is little information on conductivity in either the supplied literature or on Hagen’s website.
-[Update: This information has now been added to Hagen's website.]
 There’s due to be a DVD supplied with the filters, so perhaps this complex issue will be addressed there.